Joshua King: Man Utd boss Ole Gunnar Solskjaer coy on second bid for Bournemouth striker

 By Dan Sansom

-Manchester United are considering a second bid for Bournemouth forward Joshua King after their first offer was rejected, but Ole Gunnar Solskjaer says the club are unlikely to make another signing.
+Manchester United are considering a second bid for Bournemouth forward Joshua King after their first offer of around £20m was rejected, but Ole Gunnar Solskjaer says the club are unlikely to make another signing.

 United are keen to sign a new striker before Friday's transfer deadline and it is understood Solskjaer is looking at the Norway international as a possible replacement for the injured Marcus Rashford.